Perles configuration: History and related work

 The Perles configuration was introduced by Micha Perles in the 1960s.
 It is not the first known example of an irrational configuration of points and lines.
-Mac Lane (1936) describes an 11-point example, obtained by applying Von Staudt's algebra of throws to construct a configuration corresponding to the square root of two.
+In 1936, Mac Lane described an 11-point example, obtained by applying Von Staudt's algebra of throws to construct a configuration corresponding to the square root of two.

-There is a long history of study of regular projective configurations, finite systems of points and lines in which each point touches equally many lines and each line touches equally many points.
+Regular projective configurations have long been studied.
+These are finite systems of points and lines in which each point touches equally many lines and each line touches equally many points.
 However, despite being named similarly to these configurations, the Perles configuration is not regular: most of its points touch three lines and most of its lines touch three points, but there is one line of four points and one point on four lines.
 In this respect it differs from the Pappus configuration, which also has nine points and nine lines, but with three points on every line and three lines through every point.
-Not every abstractly-described system of points and lines has a planar realization; the Möbius–Kantor configuration of eight points and eight lines does not.
+Not every abstractly-described system of points and lines has a planar realization: the Möbius–Kantor configuration of eight points and eight lines does not.
 Every regular configuration with three lines per point, three points per line, and at most 13 points, if realizable in the Euclidean plane at all, can be realized with rational coordinates.
 Grünbaum has conjectured that this is true for all numbers of points, but this remains an open problem.